 The Eric Arnold 4080 Magazine Collection

-The Eric Arnold Collection is comprised of "4080 Magazine" issues, ranging from 1994 to 1996.
-Besides exclusive interviews with artists of such renown as Dr. Dre, Snoop Dogg, and Nas, the articles also highlight less commercial performers, for example: Erick Sermon, Mac Dre, and Khayree.
-4080 also addresses those aspects of hiphop culture that are often neglected by mainstream print media; providing commentary on hiphop fashion, and contemporary "conscious" rappers.
+The Hiphop Archive's Eric Arnold Collection is comprised of "4080 Magazine" issues, ranging from 1994 to 1996.
+The magazines profile and cover major artists such as Dr. Dre, Snoop Dogg, and Nas, as well as highlight less commercial performers, for example, Erick Sermon, Mac Dre, and Khayree.
+4080 also addresses those aspects of hiphop culture that are often neglected by mainstream print media, providing commentary on hiphop fashion, and contemporary "conscious" rappers.

-Another hallmark of 4080's writing is to recognize and pay tribute to the pioneers of hiphop music.
-The magazine regularly prepares "special reports" on important events in the genre's development: the legacy of Tupac Shakur, and the tragedy of Young Lay.
-The contributions of "old school" rappers are also acknowledged: Master P, Pharcyde, and The GZA.
+4080 also takes great pride in recognizing and paying tribute to the pioneers of hiphop music.
+The magazine regularly prepares "special reports" on important aspects of the genre's development, like the legacy of Tupac Shakur, or the tragedy of Young Lay.
+The magazine also does features on "old school" rappers including Master P, Pharcyde, and The GZA.

 About Eric Arnold